Coming out of lock down I am returning to face-to-face therapy while continuing to offer sessions on zoom to clients who

 My job is to listen deeply and to create the space in which you can discover what’s really going on.
 I’ll work with you in a joint exploration of where you are and who you are becoming… it’s a collaborative inquiry.
 I’ll help you join the dots, go deeper and express what needs to be expressed.
 Sometimes I’ll reflect back to you something you’ve said so that you can ponder it’s meaning a little longer.
 Sometimes I’ll notice how we’re relating in the moment and get curious about how this is happening.
 I’ll be the caring witness and, always, I’ll be present and validate your experience in a non-judgmental way.
 I believe in your wellness and will always support your very best self.

 I work with individuals, adults over 18, from my quirky therapy space in Llanidloes.
 I trust in your wellness and hold the belief that we can uncover the original, best version of you by allowing it space to come in.
 Lots of the stuff that our minds cling to is exactly what obscures the healthy self hidden within.
 Therapy can be seen as a journey back to our true selves, one that involves discovering what really nourishes us.

 Training, qualifications & experience

-I am a bereavement volunteer with Cruse and I have voluntary experience with young people (18-24yrs) who are struggling to cope.
+I have worked as a bereavement volunteer with Cruse and I have voluntary experience with young people (18-24yrs) who are struggling to cope.